-The SEC’s EDGAR database provides free public access to corporate information.1 Here are some tips to help you use it to find the reports you’re looking for.
+The SEC's EDGAR database provides free public access to corporate information.1 Here are some tips to find the reports you're looking for:

-- Finding a company: There are three ways to search -- by company name, stock ticker, or by CIK (central index key assigned by EDGAR).
-Note that not all companies can be searched by ticker.
-The SEC says that searching by CIK is the most accurate way to view listings.
-You can search for a company’s CIK on the site.
+- Finding a company – You can search by company name, stock ticker, or by CIK (central index key assigned by EDGAR); because not all companies can be searched by ticker, the SEC says that a CIK search is the most accurate way to view listings

-- Narrow your search: You can search for a particular form or a particular year.
-You can also search for companies within a specific industry.
-You cannot compare a company’s filings.
+- Narrow your search – You can search for a particular form, year, or by companies within a specific industry; however, you cannot compare a company's filings

-- Glossary of forms: The site contains a listing of form names with a link to a sample of each so you can see what type of information is provided.
+- Glossary of forms – EDGAR keeps a list of forms with a link to each so you can see what type of information is provided